Embrace the Hawthorn Moon: Unveiling the Magic and Mystique of Celtic Tree Moon No. 6

 Welsh Folklore

-In the romantic story of Kulhwch and Olwen, the chief giant Yspaddaden, who was guardian to Olwen and trying to protect her innocence, is represented by the Hawthorn tree.
-He gets felled, symbolising the advent of summer.
+In the romantic tale of Kulhwch and Olwen, the chief giant Yspaddaden, who guards Olwen and tries to protect her innocence, is symbolized by the Hawthorn tree.
+His felling signifies the arrival of summer.

 Traditions

-Hawthorn crowns were worn by maidens at hand fasting ceremonies.
-The white blossoms were used as wedding decorations.
-An ancient beauty hack was bathing in the morning dew on their flowers, apparently this guaranteed beauty for the coming year.
+Hawthorn crowns were traditionally worn by maidens at handfasting ceremonies, and its white blossoms were used as wedding decorations.
+An old beauty tip was to bathe in the morning dew on its flowers, which was said to guarantee beauty for the coming year.

 Famous Hawthorn

-The most well known has to the one, according to legend, which sprung from Joseph of Arimathea’s staff and grew at Glastonbury Abbey, flowering only at Christmas.
-It was said to have been cut down during the English Civil War but you can still find its descendants growing there.
+The most famous Hawthorn is the one that, according to legend, sprang from Joseph of Arimathea’s staff at Glastonbury Abbey, flowering only at Christmas.
+Although it was said to have been cut down during the English Civil War, its descendants still grow there today.

 Medical Prowess